 There is increasing evidence that early childhood interventions can help overcome these detrimental factors and have positive effects on children's development in both the short- and long-term.
 Examples include the Jamaica study (Grantham-McGregor et al. (1991), Walker et al. (2011) and Gertler et al. (2014)), the Perry Preschool program (Heckman et al., 2010) and the Abecedarian experiment (Campbell and Ramey (1994), Campbell et al. (2014)).
 In Attanasio et al. (2014), we present the impacts of an 18-month long early childhood intervention in Colombia targeted at disadvantaged children aged 12-24 months old at baseline and evaluated by a randomized controlled trial.
-The intervention was based on the Jamaican model in that it offered psychosocial stimulation via weekly home visits and micronutrient supplementation.
+The intervention was based on the Jamaican model of psychosocial stimulation via weekly home visits based on the curriculum now known as "Reach-up and Learn", and also offered micronutrient supplementation.
 However, unlike the Jamaican program, it was designed to be scalable by training local women involved in the implementation of a large welfare program to administer the weekly home visits.